jcameraa/ComputerGraphics/Assignment6_SceneGraphOrParticleSystem/ParticleSystem/README.md

 In a few sentences why is our approach of keeping a pointer to the geometry to be drawn an optimization?
 Note: You can learn more about [instancing](https://learnopengl.com/Advanced-OpenGL/Instancing).

+The system (at least what it was meant to be) is efficent because it does not make the machine load in the same object more than once.
+It will only duplicate something that has already been made, which is extremly less intensive than reading in a file every time.
+Instancing makes it so that we draw many models at once, and only use those rendered models.

 **Answer here**: *Your answer here*